 Discover Mont Saint-Michel, an island off the coast of Normandy, surrounded by a large bay with Europe's most extreme tides, topped by a spectacular 12th century abbey, a UNESCO World Heritage site.
 Locate Mont Saint-Michel on France map.
 A unique Normandy bus tour from Paris.

-Full day trip to Mont Saint-Michel from Paris by luxury air-conditioned coach.
-14 hours 30 minutes from Paris.
-Lunch with view of Mont Saint-Michel.
-169 euros.
-Book tour
+Bus tour Paris to Mont Saint-Michel by luxury air-conditioned coach.
+Lunch option with view of Mont Saint-Michel.